klebgenomics/KleborateR/README.md

 ```

 Now I'll read in my SNP distance matrix and calculate clusters using the default SNP distance threshold of 10.
+This will add a 'Cluster' column to the Kleborate data to indicate which genomes belong to the same cluster.

 ```r
 snps <- read_snp_diff("pathogenwatch_snp_dist.csv")